Creamy chicken enchilada soup includes a tortilla puree for a silky, creamy consistency. Make this recipe for a flavorful, creamy tortilla soup!

 - Stir in the cubed chicken.
 If raw, cook until browned on all sides.

-- Then, add the tortilla puree and chicken broth and bring to a boil.
+- Gently whisk to combine the tortilla puree and chicken broth and bring to a boil.

 - Simmer on low heat for about 10 minutes.